-The Authority is going through a period of significant change and is implementing efficiency savings over £47.5m over a period of 4 years through to 2015 as part of the Change Efficiency and Improvement Programme.
 The extent of the changes required will inevitably generate concerns from customers as the changes to service delivery and charging arrangements are implemented.

 The rapidly changing culture and demands of increased customer satisfaction coupled with organisational changes across public and partner sectors means that complaints services must be continually kept up to date.
 The Authority's successful history and current good practice in effective complaint handling cannot be taken for granted.